jeremy-page/comet2-devops/README.md

 7. Change to the /terraform directory; terraform init; terraform plan

 # After
-- update navy account with NS records for hosted zone
+- update navy account with NS records for hosted zone??